 Why, you ask?
 For one, it is through being creative that a person is able to get their senses, sensibility and spirit working together.
 Simply put, our kids need creativity to live a full life.

 Creativity is also the means by which humans of all ages make an impact on the world and other people around them.
-A lot of heavy stuff is going to go down in our kids' lifetime, and their generation will need to imagine and implement solutions to big and very complicated problems.
+The world our children will inherit is complex, and their generation will need to imagine, innovate and implement solutions to big and very complicated problems.

 According to the World Economic Forum’s Future of Jobs Report, complex problem solving, critical thinking and creativity are the three most important skills a child will need to thrive.
 Furthermore, creativity jumped from 10th place to third place in only the past five years.
 And, although our kids are still far from public office or the boardroom, today's political and business leaders worldwide already point to creativity as the most important leadership quality for the future.